mujibat/solana-metacrafters/README.md

 ## Description

 This project focuses on implementing specific functionalities for buttons in a provided frontend project.
 The primary objectives include generating a new Solana account and airdropping it, connecting to the Phantom Wallet, and transferring SOL between the created and connected accounts.
-It is a solution to a Metacraft challenge for Solana midule.
+It is a solution to a Metacraft challenge for Solana module.

 ## Getting Started